codingoverdrive/vehicle-canbus-simulator/README.md

 To build the app, use the following command:

 ```
-make clean build
+make clean app
 ```

-This will create an executable called `XXXXX` in the bin directory
+This will create an executable called `cansim` in the `bin` directory of the project.